-The Organization recognizes other contributions and Stanley Foundation contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+Contributions: The Organization recognizes other contributions and Stanley Foundation contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.

 The Organization reports gifts of cash and other assets as donor restricted support if they are received or promised with donor stipulations that limit the use of the donated assets to the Organization's programs or to a future year.
 When a donor restriction expires, that is, when a purpose restriction is accomplished or time restriction has elapsed, donor restricted net assets are reclassified to net assets without donor restrictions and reported in the accompanying statements of activities as net assets released from restrictions.
 Conditional promises to give, such as matching grants, are not recognized as revenue until they become unconditional, that is, until all conditions on which they depend are substantially met.
 Conditional amounts received prior to all conditions being met are recorded as refundable advances on the accompanying statements of financial position.
-There were no conditional contributions awarded, but not received at June 30, 2021 and 2020.
+There were no conditional contributions awarded, but not received at June 30, 2022 and 2021.